NodeScriptLang/guides/src/tutorials/json-essentials.md

 Obviously, not all the strings can be converted to number, so the value <code style="color: var(--color-type-string-alt)">"Not a number"</code> produced an error when plugged into a Number node.

 <p class="note">
-Since each node knows what data type it expects, most of the times explicit type conversion is not required.
-However, in some cases it might be necessary (for example, some APIs may do a strict data type checks).
+Since each node knows what data type it expects, most of the time explicit type conversion is not required.
+However, in some cases it might be necessary (for example, some APIs may do strict data type checks).
 </p>

 **Assignments:**